hwrdtm/zku-cohort-3-final-project/README.md

 Coordinape is a peer-based payroll management tool for DAOs.
 It features a Map functionality which allows anyone to visualize each contributor's public allocations of GIVE tokens towards the other contributors.
 This is rather sensitive information to many, and it would be nice if this can be kept private.
 Organizational peer-reviews make sense to be kept private - now, why aren't peer-based payroll allocations too?

-With **Anonymous Coordinape**, Circle members submit their GIVE token allocations to the rest of the team **privately**.
-The only time when the GIVE tokens are made public is **after** each of the Circle members' private token allocations are aggregated.
+With **Anonymous Coordinape**, Epoch members submit their GIVE token allocations to the rest of the team **privately**.
+The only time when the GIVE tokens are made public is **after** each of the Epoch members' private token allocations are aggregated.

 Here is an example:

-1. There exists a Circle with Alice, Bob and Charlie.
-Total GIVE tokens possible within Circle is 300 (100 GIVE tokens allocated to each member initially.)
+1. There exists a Epoch with Alice, Bob and Charlie.
+Total GIVE tokens possible within Epoch is 30000 (10000 GIVE tokens allocated to each member initially.)
-2. Once an Epoch begins, Circle members submit their distributions privately:
+2. Once an Epoch begins, Epoch members submit their distributions privately:

-   - Alice -> Bob: 30 GIVE
+   - Alice -> Bob: 3000 GIVE
-   - Alice -> Charlie: 70 GIVE
+   - Alice -> Charlie: 7000 GIVE
-   - Bob -> Alice: 40 GIVE
+   - Bob -> Alice: 4000 GIVE
-   - Bob -> Charlie: 60 GIVE
+   - Bob -> Charlie: 6000 GIVE
-   - Charlie -> Alice: 10 GIVE
+   - Charlie -> Alice: 1000 GIVE
-   - Charlie -> Bob: 10 GIVE
+   - Charlie -> Bob: 1000 GIVE

 3. Once the Epoch ends, the token distributions are aggregated, summed, and the following is made public:

-   - Alice receives: 50 GIVE
+   - Alice receives: 5000 GIVE
-   - Bob receives: 40 GIVE
+   - Bob receives: 4000 GIVE
-   - Charlie receives: 130 GIVE
+   - Charlie receives: 13000 GIVE

-4. The GIVE tokens are automatically converted into GET tokens.
-5. Each Circle member then proceeds to redeem USDC from GET tokens **within a claim window**.
+4. Each Epoch member then proceeds to redeem the reward with their GIVE token allocations **within a claim window**.

-Read the Competitive Landscape section below for more details on the Coordinape product.
+Read the Competitive Landscape section below for more details on the original Coordinape product.

+# Why Are Zero-Knowledge Proofs Necessary?

+Zero-Knowledge Proofs enable provers to prove the validity of their private commitments without revealing in plaintext any details about the private commitment pre-image.
+This is exactly the kind of technology that can enable Anonymous Coordinape to function as intended.

+# Glossary

+Admin

+- The creator of an Epoch.

+Member

+- A participant of an Epoch.

+Finished Epoch

+- An Epoch that is no longer accepting commitment or commitment proof submissions, and can only be overwritten by a newly scheduled Epoch, or have token allocations be revealed to reach Finalized state.

+Finalized Epoch

+- An Epoch that has revealed the tokens allocated to each member and can only be overwritten by a newly scheduled Epoch.

 # Functional Requirements

-Here is the basic functionality for the MVP:
+The objective of the MVP is to demonstrate the usage of zero-knowledge proofs towards an application use-case similar to Coordinape's.
+Therefore, here is the minimal viable feature set for the MVP:

-1. As an admin, I can create a Coordinape Circle.
+1. As an admin, I can schedule an Epoch which begins in the future.
-2. As an admin of my Circle, I can add members to my Circle.
-3. As an admin of my Circle, I can set the time window for a new Epoch.
-4. As an admin of my Circle, all my Circle's members are automatically part of the new Epoch. (this is for simplicity - in the future we can add members to each Epoch)
-5. As a member of a live Epoch, I am automatically given 100 GIVE tokens.
+2. As a member of an active Epoch, I can submit my private token allocation commitment, which is then proved by the dedicated coordinator.
-6. As a member of a live Epoch, I can submit my private distribution commitment along with a ZK proof.
+3. As a coordinator of an active Epoch, I can submit a proof of a member's token allocation commitment in order to mark it as verified.
-7. As a member of an expired Epoch, I can publicly see the amount of GIVE / GET tokens I have been allocated by team members.
+4. As a coordinator of a finished Epoch, I can submit the revealed token allocations per each member.
-8. As a member of an expired Epoch, any of my GIVE tokens that are unallocated are burned.
+5. As a member of a Finalized Epoch, I can collect the rewards for that Epoch which is proportional to the number of tokens that have been allocated to myself.

 # Out of Scope